DFE-Digital/teach-in-further-education-design-history/src/pages/markdown/alpha-sprint-5a.md

 The 'hopping off point’ to opportunities is a critical part of the overall journey.

-Link to this version of the prototype:

-...

 ##User research

 Some of the insights we attained are: